Skip to content

 What income do I need for the DE Rantau Nomad Pass? +

-MDEC sets the bar at roughly US$24,000 a year, around US$2,000 a month, in remote income.
-Because it is quoted in US dollars, it does not move with the Malaysian ringgit the way wage-pegged visas elsewhere do.
-You will need to back that income up with contracts, pay slips or invoices showing the money lands from outside Malaysia.
-By global nomad-visa standards the bar is low, and that is a big part of why Malaysia has become such a popular Southeast Asian base.
+It depends on your track.
+For tech and digital roles MDEC sets the bar at roughly US$24,000 a year, around US$2,000 a month.
+Non-tech professionals (consultants, finance, HR, legal, sales, executives) apply under a separate track at a higher bar of about US$60,000 a year.
+Because both are quoted in US dollars, they do not move with the Malaysian ringgit the way wage-pegged visas elsewhere do.
+You will need to back the income up with contracts, pay slips or invoices showing the money lands from outside Malaysia.
+The tech bar in particular is low by global nomad-visa standards, and that is a big part of why Malaysia has become such a popular Southeast Asian base.

-The pass is scoped on purpose to digital and IT work.
-MDEC publishes a list of eligible fields — software and web development, UX/UI design, cybersecurity, AI and data, digital marketing, digital content and the like.
-A remote graphic designer or developer fits.
-A non-digital remote role, say a remote teacher or a general consultant outside those fields, usually does not.
-If your job title sits in a grey area, check it against MDEC’s current eligible-roles list before you start your file, because what counts here is your occupation, not just whether you work remotely.
+It is no longer tech-only.
+MDEC runs two tracks.
+The tech track covers digital and IT fields (software and web development, UX/UI design, cybersecurity, AI and data, digital marketing, digital content and the like) at the roughly US$24,000 bar.
+Since 2024 there is also a non-tech track for professionals such as consultants, finance, HR, legal, sales, technical writers and C-suite executives, at the higher US$60,000 bar.
+So a remote developer fits the tech track, and a general consultant now fits the non-tech one if they clear the higher income.
+A role with no home on either list (say a remote teacher) usually still does not.
+If your job title sits in a grey area, check it against MDEC’s current eligible-roles list before you start your file, because what counts here is your occupation and which income tier it lands in, not just whether you work remotely.

 Last verified: